worfinator/gaia-monitor/README.md

-# Role Name
+# gaia-monitor

-Gaia Monitor - Enables the loging of CheckPoint information to Elastic Search for monitoring and alerting.
+Gaia Monitor - Enables the extraction of CheckPoint information from the default Gaia web interface to be index into Elastic Search for monitoring and alerting.

 ## Requirements

+- Ansible Tower

 - Elastic Search cluster

+- CheckPoint Gaia account

+- Firewall access enabled to the Gaia web interface

 - Python modules
   - requests